dietah/qnap-event-to-telegram-bot/README.md

 Feel free to add your comments, report issues or make a PR to the project.

 I hope this was of some help to at least someone.

+---

+## Backstory
+Just a little backstory why this repo exists.
+I have a QNAP NAS system at home and it was running the IFTTT Agent so I could receive the NAS events via Telegram in order not to have the QNAP App installed and sending me push notifications.
+I also thought it was handy since it didn't involve a lot of extra work, just setting up an applet on IFTTT.
+However, a while back IFTTT decided to make more than 3 applets available as a payment subscription and I no longer thurst them handling my data for free.
+Next to that there is a significant delay in receiving the messages up to about 10 minutes, or if the IFTTT service fails you need to reconnect it.

+I figured the IFTTT Agent could read the events from the NAS so I should be able to do the same as well, and even run everything locally.
+Now, my NAS model is too old to run Docker so I'm running everything on NUC with the files mounted to it over the network.

+When doing some research I found this repo https://github.com/vincentcox/QNAP-pushover/blob/master/main.py and decided to take a similar approach in Node.js.